Business advice

 We are not obliged, regardless of the circumstance, to update any advice or report, oral or written, for events occurring after the advice or report has been issued in final form.

 Any advice or opinion that we provide will be based on the law effective as at the date of the advice or opinion or report.
+You must not act on advice given by us on an earlier occasion without first confirming with us that the advice is still valid.
 We do not accept any responsibility for any changes in the law, and or in its interpretation, which occur after such date.
 This includes any changes in the law or its interpretation which take effect retrospectively.

 No actions taken by us and/or statements made in the course of our engagement may be taken as a promise or guarantee to you about the outcome of any matter.